lenstronomy.Util package

 Parameters:

-• a (numpy array with length numPix**2 in float) – 1d array of displacements from the source positions
+• a (numpy array with length num_pix**2 in float) – 1d array of displacements from the source positions

-• x (numpy array with length numPix**2 in float) – 1d coordinate grid in x-direction
+• x (numpy array with length num_pix**2 in float) – 1d coordinate grid in x-direction

-• y (numpy array with length numPix**2 in float) – 1d coordinate grid in x-direction
+• y (numpy array with length num_pix**2 in float) – 1d coordinate grid in x-direction

 Returns: